Things to Do in Grand Rapids With Kids

 Blue Bridge, Grand Rapids, MI 49504

-Have you really experienced Downtown GR if you haven’t walked the full Blue Bridge walking loop?!
+Have you really experienced Downtown GR if you haven’t taken the Blue Bridge walking loop?!

 Start anywhere on the river trail and it will loop you around the downtown area.
 We like to start near the blue bridge so we can experience it twice.